t52ta6ek/2300ADS-CPM/winbuild/README.md

 0100H, then once you get to the CP/M command promt, type:<br>
 <b>X 0 A</b><br>

-This will instruct ZCPR to run the current program from memory (ACOPYSYS), then create a CP/M boot floppy on your floppy in Drive A:.
-Put the original boot EPROM back into the system.
+This will instruct ZCPR to run the current program already in memory (ACOPYSYS), then place the CP/M image contained in ACOPSYS' memory to boot floppy on your in Drive A:.
+Finally, put the original boot EPROM back into the system.

-At the bootprom's promt, the \<C\>\<RETURN\> to boot CP/M.
+Power up and at the bootprom's promt, the \<C\>\<RETURN\> to boot CP/M.